Aliases for MAVS Gene

 External Ids for MAVS Gene

 This gene encodes an intermediary protein necessary in the virus-triggered beta interferon signaling pathways.
-It is required for activation of transcription factors which regulate expression of beta interferon and contributes to antiviral immunity.
-Multiple transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Sep 2011]
+It is required for activation of transcription factors which regulate expression of beta interferon and contributes to antiviral innate immunity. [provided by RefSeq, Jul 2020]

 GeneCards Summary for MAVS Gene

 MAVS (Mitochondrial Antiviral Signaling Protein) is a Protein Coding gene.
-Diseases associated with MAVS include chikungunya.
-Among its related pathways are Hepatitis C and Influenza A. GO annotations related to this gene include protein kinase binding and CARD domain binding.
+Diseases associated with MAVS include Hepatitis C and Hepatitis.
+Among its related pathways are RIG-I/MDA5 mediated induction of IFN-alpha/beta pathways and Peginterferon alpha-2a/Peginterferon alpha-2b Pathway (Hepatocyte), Pharmacodynamics.
+Gene Ontology (GO) annotations related to this gene include protein kinase binding and CARD domain binding.